 Sometimes when you get medical care or a prescription drug, you may need to pay the full cost.
 Other times, you may find that you have paid more than you expected under the coverage rules of the plan.
-Or you may receive a bill from a provider.
 In these cases, you can ask our plan to pay you back (paying you back is often called reimbursing you).
 It is your right to be paid back by our plan whenever you've paid more than your share of the cost for medical services or drugs that are covered by our plan.
 There may be deadlines that you must meet to get paid back.
 Please see Section 2 of this chapter.